fsschmitt/aws-elastic-transcoder-test/README.md

 #Result:

 With this I gain knowledge to be comfortable working with AWS Elastic Transcoder through their SDK, enabling to dispatch the transcoding jobs to the proper pipeline when required by the Jovoto platform through the insertion of a new video from a user.
 Enabling it to transcode, create thumbnails and more all within the AWS environment, not needing the current upload/download dependence from the servers to execute this jobs.
+All this by being able to set defaults and patterns that allows the video transcoding results to be where they are expected to in the end.